roxhensa02/surfs_up./README.md

 ## Summary:
 **Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.**

 Based on the results of our analysis, we can determine that these two months do not have sinificant differences.
 As the standard deviation and the average temperature are very close, we can suggest that the shop will perform good in both these months.
 To gather more weather data and determine how is affecting in different station, we can perform a query comparing the stations.
 These will highlight the station with more data, and we can also determine the weather changes on these stations.
+We can also run a query on the perception number between the months of June and December.